iainctduncan/learn-scheme-for-max/_build/html/_sources/part_1.rst.txt

 --------------------------------------------------------------------------------
 Hash-tables are key-value stores, similar to dictionaries in Python or JavaScript.
 A key can be anything we'd like, but it's most common to use a keyword as a key, or barring that, a symbol.
+This is also the most compatible with Max's implementation of dictionaries, so I'd recommend sticking to them whenever possible.

 .. code:: scm

-  ;; create a hash-table, with keys :a and :b
+  ; create a hash-table, with keys :a and :b
   (define my-hash (hash-table :a 1 :b 2) s4m> (hash-table :a 1 :b 2)

-  ;; read value at :a
+  ; read value at :a
   (hash-table-ref my-hash :a)
   s4m> 1

-  ;; set value at :b
+  ; set value at :b
   (hash-table-set! my-hash :b 99) s4m> 99